polycube-network/polycube/Documentation/components/iptables/bpf-iptables.rst

-pcn-iptables: An iptables clone based on eBPF
+bpf-iptables: An iptables clone based on eBPF
 =============================================

 **Disclaimer**: this guide is still a draft

-Polycube comes with ``iptables`` application (in brief ``pcn-iptables``) that provides an iptables clone, with compatible syntax and semantic.
+Polycube comes with ``iptables`` application (in brief ``bpf-iptables``) that provides an iptables clone, with compatible syntax and semantic.
 The backend is based on `eBPF` programs, more efficient algorithms and runtime optimizations.
 The frontend provides same iptables CLI, users can setup security policies using same syntax.